 Something to keep in mind with these tests – there are many factors that can alter the porosity of a strand.
 Product build-up (especially silicones, heavy oils, heavy butters, etc.) on the hair could lead you to believe that the hair has low porosity as the build-up is preventing the hair from absorbing moisture.

-If the hair is chemically processed (lightened, relaxed, keratin treatment, etc,) or thermally damaged, it could cause the strands to be highly porous.
+If the hair is chemically processed (lightened, relaxed, keratin treatment, etc,) or thermally damaged, it could cause the strands to have high porosity.

 So how do you avoid this?